jaysylvester/citizen/README.md

 ## Routing and URLs

-The citizen URL structure determines which controller and action to fire, passes URL parameters, and makes a bit of room for SEO-friendly content that can double as a unique identifier.
+The citizen URL structure determines which route controller and action to fire, passes URL parameters, and makes a bit of room for SEO-friendly content that can double as a unique identifier.
 The structure looks like this:

     http://www.site.com/controller/seo-content/action/myAction/param/val/param2/val2